Tarakan: Economy

 The agriculture sector is small, with only 33 ha being cultivated as paddy fields.
 It has been declining massively since 2018, with drops as high as 45.81 percent of crop yields.
 Other agriculture products such as cassava and sweet potatoes are also declining, with each only using around 174 ha and 10 ha respectively.
 Tourism has been a growing sector, with around 227,638 tourists visiting the city in 2019.
 There are 33 registered banks in the city as of 2020, consisting of 23 public banks and 10 private banking institutions.

 Governance

-Administrative Districts
+Administrative districts

-The city is divided into four districts (kecamatan), tabulated below with their land areas and their populations at the 2010 census and 2020 Census.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+The city is divided into four districts (kecamatan), tabulated below with their land areas and their populations at the 2010 census and 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the number of administrative villages (all rated as urban kelurahan) in each district, and its postal codes.

 Local Government

 As with all Indonesian cities, it is a second-level administrative division run by a mayor and vice mayor together with the city parliament, and it has a status equivalent to a regency.
 Executive power lies in the mayor and vice mayor, while legislative duties are carried out by local parliaments.
 The mayor, vice mayor, and parliament members are democratically elected by the people of the city in an election.
 The heads of districts are appointed directly by the city mayor with recommendations by the city secretary.